erebboah/bulk_atac_pipeline/README.md

 # Bulk ATAC-seq Analysis Pipeline
 Original scripts graciously provided by Dr. Murad and PhD candidate Klebea Carvalho.

-In 7 bash scripts, this pipeline does the following:
+In 6 bash scripts, this pipeline does the following:
 1) Check read quality with fastqc
-2) (Optional) trim reads with cutadapt
-3) Map reads with bowtie, remove duplicates with Picard, and shift reads due to transposase binding
+2) Map reads with bowtie, remove duplicates with Picard, and shift reads due to transposase binding
-4) Call 150bp and 500bp peaks with Homer
+3) Call 150bp and 500bp peaks with Homer
-5) Run IDR (Irreproducibility Discovery Rate) on replicates
+4) Run IDR (Irreproducibility Discovery Rate) on replicates
-6) Merge peaks
+5) Merge peaks
-7) Make counts matrix with Homer
+6) Make counts matrix with Homer

 ## Check read quality
 First, make a prefixes file containing the names of samples you want to process: